Back to TOC

 If you there is 1 pound of worms then that can add up to a lot of worm castings.
 That's why red wigglers are called composting worms.

 When it comes to being picky about eating, just about anything that grows from the ground is fair game for worms.
 That's what they were created for, to eat the decaying matter and turn it into food for the next generation of plant life.

 The most common and practical way of feeding your worms is by giving them kitchen scraps along with some kind of carbon rich food.
 This is what most people start off doing who are just getting into vermicomposting.

-Keep in mind these foods are high in nitrogen and will need to be balanced with some carbon based material so be sure to put plenty of paper or wood based products into the bin.
+Keep in mind these foods are high in nitrogen and will need to be balanced with some carbon-based material so be sure to put plenty of paper or wood based products into the bin.

 When feeding these foods to your worms, do it in moderation.
 If it's introduced in large amounts too fast then the microbial community will begin to take over faster than what the worms can keep up with.
-This will cause it to smell and become too wet and it will propel the bin into a thermophilic process.
+This will cause the system to smell and become too wet and it will propel the bin into a thermophilic process.

 Composting worms are very resilient and can go a long time without food.

 When food is scarce they'll resort to eating their castings (refining it more and more) till there is no more nutrition (for the worms) left.
 It's always better to underfeed than to overfeed.